 Makefile Reference

-This page documents the targets and environment variables provided by system_vivado.mk.
-Include this file from your project’s Makefile to access the Vivado build pipeline.
+This page documents the targets and environment variables provided by the ruckus backend Makefile fragments — system_vivado.mk (Vivado) and system_vitis_unified_aie.mk (Vitis AIE).
+Include one of these from your project’s Makefile to access the corresponding build pipeline.

-For build pipeline context see The Vivado Build Pipeline.
+For Vivado build pipeline context see The Vivado Build Pipeline.
+For the AIE workflow walkthrough see How to Build a Vitis AI Engine (AIE) Graph.

 Targets